Latent Shapes

 Reconstructed chairs at 192 resolution

-The following ratios were used \( \text{[[0.50, 0.50], [0.30, 0.70], [0.60, 0.40], [0.45, 0.55]]} \).
+The following ratios were used: \( \text{[[0.50, 0.50], [0.30, 0.70], [0.60, 0.40], [0.45, 0.55]]} \).

 Interpolated chairs

-So instead of relying on these static interpolation methods,
+Instead of relying on these static interpolation methods,

-let's finally look at the core implementation of the interface that allows interactive manipulation of the latent vector.
+the next section examines the core implementation of the interface that allows interactive manipulation of the latent vector.

-Interactive Manipulation
+Interactive Manipulation UI

 Here, I briefly describe the implementation of the demo GIF shown in the introduction section.